Rauker FC

 Rauker Fútbol Club Callería, commonly known as Rauker FC, is a Peruvian football based in the district of Callería in the city of Pucallpa.
-The club was founded in 2022 and competes in the Peruvian Tercera División.
+The club was founded in 2022 and competes in the Copa Perú.

 History

 Rauker FC was founded on 26 October 2022.
 The club began competing in the Liga Distrital de Callería.

 In 2024, Rauker won the Liga Distrital de Callería for the first time and later the Liga Provincial Coronel Portillo and then Liga Departamental de Ucayali, qualifying for the 2024 Copa Perú.
 The club placed 13th in the National Stage, advancing to the knockout stage, where they were eliminated by Club Deportivo El Inca in the Round of 32.
 As a result, for being the best placed team from Ucayali, Rauker were promoted to the Liga 3.

 In the 2025 Liga 3, Rauker was disqualified and relegated to the 2026 Copa Perú after accumulating two walkovers (Matchdays 2 and 3).